 Postmodernism rebels against its predecessor; modernism.
-The belief in 'the great stories', in 'the Truth', in ideologies has disappeared.
-Good and evil, religion, ethics, social economic systems, norms and values, reason, science, art, family and family; everything is up for discussion and challenged.
+The beliefs in 'the great stories', in 'the Truth', in ideologies have disappeared.
+Good and evil, religion, ethics, social economic systems, norms and values, reason, science, art, family: everything is up for discussion and is challenged.

 Wars and conflicts of the past century have undermined faith in rationality and humanism, history has nothing to teach us.
 Everything is relative, you have your truth, I have mine, there is no absolute.
 Everyone lives in their own universe, no one has anything say about it, not even your parents.
 'Sense' has lost its self-evidence.
 The concepts of 'self' or 'individual' have been relegated to mere social constructions.

-Many postmodernists are riotous bon vivants.
+Many postmodernists are riotous pleasure seekers.
 With their passion for their unlimited individual autonomy, no achievement motivation, no self-control, and an unabashed desire for the Marxist equality, they undermine the very foundation of our Western society.